ClemensPilz/nachhilfe.wien.frontend/README.md

 For the Router documentation you can have a look into the index.js:

-src/router/index.js
+- src/router/index.js

+Codersbay_Nachhilfe.Wien.pdf you can find our final presentation for the CODERS.BAY Vienna Bootcamp.

+## Live Demo

-And to get a look for the deployed version please clock on the following link:
+And to get a glimpse for the deployed version please click on the following link:

 http://nachhilfe-wien.info